davidstrauss/devpod/README.md

-# DevPod, A FOSS .devcontainer
+# DevPod: Rootless, FOSS .DevContainer Tooling

 A support framework for using `.devcontainer` on Linux desktops.
 Let's start with Buildah + Podman + Builder, but the project is open to contributions for